 Now there are many lenses with different apertures in it.
-Such as f/1., f/2.8 etc. lower f-number means the high number of the aperture which results in more light to pass and makes images brighter.
+Such as f/1., f/2.8 etc. lower f-number means the high width of the aperture which results in more light to pass and makes images brighter.

 If your aim is to make long-distance objects in focus then larger f- numbers will make it happen as they increase the depth of field and makes more objects to adjust in focus.